This article discusses Rift Valley fever, Ross River fever, Equine encephalitis, Powassan encephalitis, and Mayaro fever.

 - No vaccine or preventive drugs are available.

-Arboviral infections such as RVF, EE, RRF, and PE are caused by viruses worldwide and may be transmitted to humans through the bite of mosquitoes, ticks, or sand flies.
+Arboviral infections such as RVF, EE, RRF, PE, and MF are caused by viruses worldwide and may be transmitted to humans through the bite of mosquitoes, ticks, or sand flies.
 RVF virus can also be transmitted via contact with infected animal or animal products.
 Most human infections are mild and transient, but some may cause serious disease.
 Many of these infections result in small, localized epidemics that occasionally involve travelers; others may be transported accidentally from one region to another and become established when transmission conditions are favorable.
 Immunity after human infection is usually lifelong.

 The viruses causing arboviral infections often live and multiply in animal hosts, which remain infective for life.
 Outbreaks of human infections are often local and seasonal and are affected by climate changes that result in flooding and warm temperatures.